Nitinkumar3399/Captionbot-Model-For-Assisted-Vission-People/README.md

 * Back end -> working Implementation => show output `caption` in `textview` as well as convert this `text to speech` for blind people or blurred vision people.
 * Finally Improve Front end of App for Better Visuals(Colorful and splashscreen & Headlines - Caption Bot for Assisted Vision)
 * App is ready to `predict`.

-#### Summary :
-We built an image caption generator to create a CNN-RNN model in this Python project.
-It's important to note that our model is data-driven, so it can't predict words that aren't in its vocabulary.
-We worked with a tiny dataset of 8000 photos.
-We need to train production-level models on datasets larger than 100,000 pictures in order to develop better accuracy models.